HotZoe/gkide/README.md

 [![Stories in Ready](https://badge.waffle.io/gkide/gkide.svg?label=ready&title=Ready)](http://waffle.io/gkide/gkide)

-GKIDE is an elegant and sophisticated code editor based on vim/nvim.
+GKIDE is an elegant code editor/browser of the natural vim way..

 # What is GKIDE exactly?